Home Sports Tragic Death of Ice Hockey Player Adam Johnson: Ongoing Legal Proceedings

 Following the incident, a man was arrested on suspicion of manslaughter by South Yorkshire Police.
 The police have consulted highly specialized experts and are working closely with the Sheffield City Council’s health and safety department to understand the events leading to Johnson’s untimely death.
 The man arrested was later bailed and rebailed, with his current bail extended until April 25, 2024, as investigations continue.

-The death of Adam Johnson has prompted calls for increased safety measures within the sport.
+The death of Adam Johnson has prompted calls for increased safety measures within the sport – some of the biggest in hockey history.
 Sheffield’s senior coroner, Tanyka Rawden, issued a Prevention of Future Deaths Report to Ice Hockey UK and the English Ice Hockey Association (EIHA), expressing concern over the potential for future fatalities if neck guards or protectors are not worn.

 The EIHA has announced that neck guards will become mandatory in 2024.
 However, the Elite Ice Hockey League, which includes the Nottingham Panthers and Sheffield Steelers, has decided not to make neck guards mandatory but will strongly encourage their use.